kbennett2000/rc-lap-timer/docs/DevNotes.md

 What is it?

 How does it work?
-- Add drivers, cars
+- Add drivers, cars, locations

 - Session Setup
--- Number of Laps
+-- Number of Laps, timing mode

 - Timing Modes:
 -- UI